 The above theorem is a reflection of some new constructions in invariant theory.
 Namely, consider the Chevalley style morphism

 from the stack quotient of $H$ acting on $\fp^\reg$ to the corresponding GIT quotient.
-This map fails to be a gerbe; indeed, there may be multiple regular, nilpotent $H$ orbits in $\fp$.
-In \cite{gppn}, they suggest studying an intermediate quotient obtained by rigidifying the stack $\fp^\reg/H$ by inertia.
-This intermediate quotient, which we will denote by $\fp^\reg\myfatslash H$ and call the \emph{regular quotient}, is a coarse moduli space for regular $H$-orbits in $\fp$.
-The map $\chi$ factors
+Unlike the map $[\fg^\reg/G]\to \fg\git G$, the map $\chi$ fails to be a gerbe.
+In \cite{gppn}, they suggest studying an intermediate quotient obtained by rigidifying the stack $[\fp^\reg/H]$ by inertia.
+This intermediate quotient, which we will denote by $\fp^\reg\myfatslash H$ and call the \emph{regular quotient}, is a coarse moduli space classifying all regular $H$-orbits in $\fp$.
+The map $\chi$ factors as

 where the first map is a gerbe and the second is a non-separated cover.
-Motivated by the study of generalized Hitchin systems, \cite{morrissey2022reg} gives a construction of such quotients in large generality, but it should be noted that this construction in general returns a DM stack rather than a scheme.

-Our main result is a completely explicit description of the regular quotient for symmetric pairs, showing that it is a scheme in this case and giving an explicit method to compute it. \begin{thm} Let $(G,\theta,H)$ be a symmetric pair with $G$ simple. \begin{enumerate} \item If $(G,\theta,H)$ is not the split form on $G = \SO_{4n}$, then there is a Zariski closed subset $Z\subset \fc$ such that
+Our main result is a completely explicit description of the regular quotient for symmetric pairs, in particular showing that $\fp^{\reg}\myfatslash H$ is a scheme. \begin{thm}{(See Theorem \ref{theorem: gluing pattern})} Let $(G,\theta,H)$ be a symmetric pair with $G$ simple. \begin{enumerate} \item If $(G,\theta,H)$ is not isogeneous to the split symmetric pair on $G = \SO_{4n}$, then there is a Zariski closed subset $Z\subset \fc$ such that

 consists of two copies of $\fc$ glued along the complement of $Z$.
-Moreover, this closed subset $Z$ can be computed explicitly via an inductive procedure. \item The split form on $G = \SO_{4n}$ can be explicitly described as well, but involves gluing patterns for four sheets.
-See Example \ref{ex son son so2n}. \item The case of general $G$ can be reduced to the simple case using the notion of $\theta$-compatible $z$-extensions. \end{enumerate} \end{thm}
+Moreover, this closed subset $Z$ can be computed explicitly via an inductive procedure. \item The split symmetric pair on $G = \SO_{4n}$ can be explicitly described as well, but involves gluing patterns for four sheets.
+See Example \ref{ex son son so2n}. \item The case of general $G$ can be reduced to the simple case. \end{enumerate} \end{thm}

 The gerbe